ergodone/KinesisBLE/README.md

+# Wireless Kinesis Advantage BLE (Bluetooth Low Energy)

+Turns the [Kinesis Advantage Keyboard](https://www.kinesis-ergo.com/shop/advantage2/) keyboard into a wireless BLE keyboard with a few extra features.
+Built with Adafruit's nRF52 Feather Express Arduino boards.

 # About this fork

 Adds support for the Kinesis Advantage or Professional keyboard to the original KinesisBLE design.
-Also makes the PCB slightly smaller which should help minimize cost.
+Also makes the PCB slightly smaller which should help minimize cost (specifically for JCLPCB).
 The redesign has been done in open-source and free Kicad which should help future development.

-Hardware only - see the hardware Readme but ZMK is supported on the board in addition to mikewudev's firmware.
-See my [ZMK repository](https://github.com/ergodone/zmk).
+# Firmware

+The firmware in this repository it not what you want to use.
+It's mikewudev's original firmware and is limited compared to ZMK.

+See the [ergodone ZMK repository](https://github.com/ergodone/zmk) for the ZMK firmware.
+Note there is a more current (and much preferred) ZMK firmware module that supports ZMK studio [ZMK-kinesis repository](https://github.com/ergodone/zmk-kinesis) and builds through GitHub actions (no need to install a build environment).
+This module is still in actively being worked on (as of 2024-11-08).

+# A note on Function Keys

+The original function keys are not particularly reliable nor responsive.
+A PCB designed to use mechanical switches is documented here: **[Bluelightning32 Function Key Replacement](https://github.com/bluelightning32/kinesis-fn)**  This is not required for the KinesisBLE project but is a worthwhile upgrade if you are doing modifications.

 # Wireless Kinesis Advantage BLE (Bluetooth Low Energy)